rustic-ml/ClawFoxyVision/README.md

 ### Data Processing

 #### File Handling
-- Use `rustalib::read_financial_data` for all financial data operations
+- Use `read_financial_data` as a single entry point for all financial data operations
+- Automatically detects file type based on extension
 - Supported file formats:
   - CSV
   - Parquet